ag143/workshop/Az Fundamentals/notes_mistake.md

 - Azure Security Center
 - *(wrong)* Azure Advisor

 You have been asked to "clean up" the Azure resources that you are not currently using to avoid incurring extra costs.
 Which of the following services should you remove to achieve this?
 - Public IP address
-    - Static public IP addresses in the ARM deployment model and reserved IP addresses in the ASM deployment model begin billing the from the second hour after the IP address has been created, taking into account the time needed to properly allocate the IP address.
-Billing for this ends when you delete the IP address resource.
-    - For all other public IP addresses, billing begins when the associated resource is started and ends when the associated resource is deleted or stopped and then deallocated.
-Therefore, it is possible to stop billing by deleting unused public IP addresses.
-- exp
-    - There is no charge for private IP, whether static or dynamic.
-    - Azure Virtual Network is **free**.
-You can create up to **50** virtual networks in all regions with each subscription.
-    - he network interface is free to use.

 You want to configure a virtual machine to run a PowerShell script that creates an Azure resource.
 Solution: Configure a Linux virtual machine to run script from the Azure CLI tools.
 Will this solution meet the above requirements?
 - Yes.
 Users can run PowerShell scripts on Linux operating systems that already have the Azure CLI tools installed.
 - *(wrong)*